 - Return the portion of the security deposit remaining to the tenant after making lawful deductions.

-If the landlord chooses to do option 1 above, then the new owner will inherit the old landlord’s obligations regarding the security deposit.
+If the landlord chooses to do the first option above, then the new owner will inherit the original landlord’s obligations regarding the security deposit.

 For additional questions about security deposits in North Carolina, please refer to the official state legislation, North Carolina General Statutes § 42-50 to § 42-56, for more information.